Analysis | Understanding the Breakthrough in Nuclear Fusion Energy and the Challenges Ahead

 5. Who will benefit from this achievement?

-There are numerous companies pursuing fusion, and there are several different approaches.
-They’re going to need significant capital as they seek to commercialize the technology, and this achievement may generate excitement among potential investors.
+The most immediate impact of the US experiment will be felt by engineers in charge of maintaining the US nuclear-weapons stockpile.
+Data yielded by the test will allow them to model what happens during a thermonuclear explosion, effectively creating a new way to gauge how warheads are aging without resorting to weapons tests, which the US hasn’t conducted for more than 30 years.
+The numerous companies pursuing fusion may also benefit from the breakthrough.
+They’re going to need significant capital as they seek to commercialize fusion, and this achievement may generate excitement among potential investors.
 Startups including Commonwealth Fusion Systems LLC and Helion Energy Inc. attracted $2.3 billion in support in 2021, and backers will likely direct more than $1 billion to the field this year, according to BloombergNEF.
 Other notable companies include Marvel Fusion, TAE Technologies, General Fusion, Tokamak Energy and Zap Energy.

 --With assistance from Jonathan Tirone.